HerrSchmieroel/CMD_from_Wish/README.md

 ### The ? means that the meaning of the command is hidden and that you have type the command itself to see what happens.
 #
 # Found a bug?
-## If you found a bug report it in the "issues" tab.
-I will try to fix it!
+## The repo is archived you cant report bugs anymore!